A brief history of Elaion

 In late 2004, I was part of a group of people that came together to discuss our shared concerns about the state of the ancient Greek spiritual revival.
 It was a serendipitous moment; half a dozen online iconoclasts bumped into one another, and found they had a great deal in common.
 Some of us had been longstanding contributors on Hellenic mailing lists.
 Others were new to Hellenic spirituality, and concerned about what was available for them online.

 In that process, the word ‘Hellenismos’ became increasingly problematic.
 Campbell had referred to the works of the Emperor Julian as historical precedent for the use of ‘Hellenismos’ in this context, however, Campbell had misunderstood the subtleties of translation.
-The word essentially means ‘the Greek way’ – which, in the 4 th century, included the Greek religion.
-However, in the modern day, ‘the Greek way’ is the tradition of the modern Greek nation and the Greek Orthodox Church.
+The word essentially means ‘the Greek way’ – which, in the 4th century, included the Greek religion.
+However, in the modern day, ‘the Greek way’ can be interpreted as the tradition of the modern Greek nation and the Greek Orthodox Church.

 ‘Hellenismos’ was not only historically and linguistically inaccurate, it also represented the imposition of an alien theology into Hellenic spirituality.
 The ancient Greeks did not have a ‘name’ for their spirituality.
 In fact, they had no word for ‘religion’ at all.
-They did not conceive of their religious lives as being fundamentally separate from their day-to-day, or from the spiritualities of neighbouring countries and cultures.
+They did not conceive of their religious lives as being fundamentally separate from their day-to-day lives, or from the spiritualities of neighboring countries and cultures.

-The use of “threskia” also subtly changes the boundaries around how we approach religions and cults beyond our own.
+The use of “threskeia” also subtly changes the boundaries around how we approach religions and cults beyond our own.
 By removing issues of ‘identity’ and ‘purity’ it allows us to engage more creatively with other spiritualties.
-We can, for instance, consider the similarities between Mithras, Attis, Apollo and Dionysus more freely if I am not bound up in questions about “being” a “Hellene” and maintaining the “ Hellenic” spiritual boundaries.
+We can, for instance, consider the similarities between Mithras, Attis, Apollo and Dionysus more freely.

-Threskia, as a way of doing/thinking, places us within the river of spiritual thought.
+Threskeia, as a way of doing/thinking, places us within the realm of spiritual thought.
 We are polytheists, pantheists, henotheists, even monotheists … in the end we are simply ‘theists’, and we are only separated from other theists by our focus on specific currents of spiritual tradition.
-The exclusive ‘enclaves’ of monotheism are pools off to the side, declining to directly add to the momentum of the stream, and pretending that they don’t draw from it.
-Our notion of ‘Hellenismos’ seems to me to be (at least partially) based on this model – it denies just how centrally and vibrantly we partake of the broader momentum of human spirituality.

 Dodekatheism

-“Threskia”, however, had some drawbacks.
+“Threskeia”, however, had some drawbacks.
 The word itself doesn’t designate ancient Greek religious practice, it simply means “worship”.
-We looked at incorporating ‘threskia’ into specific phrases to identify our religious practice – ‘Paradosiaka Hellenika Threskeia’ (Traditional Greek Worship) or ‘Ethnikoi Hellenika Threskia’ (Ethnic Greek Worship).
+We looked at incorporating ‘threskeia’ into specific phrases to identify our religious practice.